 PDFelement has a comprehensive set of features, and implements them in a way that saves time.
 Putting text in boxes while editing, automatic field recognition when creating forms, and the ability to export to popular file formats like Word are some highlights.

-The PDF editor is significantly cheaper than its competitors, while offering a similar feature set, and is arguably easier to use.
-That's great value.
-However, if you don't have a regular need to edit PDF files, you can get the basic functionality for free.
+PDFelement is cheaper than its competitors, while offering a similar feature set, and is arguably easier to use.
+That’s great value.
+However, if you don’t have a regular need to edit PDF files, you can get the basic functionality for free.

 Ease of Use: 5/5

 It can take years to learn all of the features of Adobe Acrobat Pro.
 PDFelement gives you most of the features, and operates in an intuitive way.
-During my review I was able to use the app without referring to a manual.
+During my PDFelement review, I was able to use the app without referring to a manual.

-A quick side note: JP has tested both PDFelement 5 and 6 on his MacBook Pro, and was impressed by the massive improvements Wondershare made for this upgrade.
-For example, version 6's UI and icon look far more professional.
-And version 6 has fixed many bugs.
-With version 5 JP received an "Internal Error" warning when loading an 81-page PDF file.
-In version 6 the error has been resolved.
+A quick side note: JP has tested an earlier version of PDFelement on his MacBook Pro, and was impressed by the massive improvements Wondershare made for this upgrade.
+For example, the new version’s UI and icon look far more professional and has fixed many bugs.
+With the older version, JP received an “Internal Error” warning when loading an 81-page PDF file.
+In the new version, the error has been resolved.

 While I didn’t have the need to contact support, Wondershare treats it as a priority.
 Their website includes a comprehensive online help system including a guide, FAQ and troubleshooting section.
 If all else fails, you can submit a ticket, but it doesn’t appear that phone or chat support is available.
 Wondershare’s user forum does a lot to make up for this, and is moderated by employees.

-Adobe Acrobat Pro DC: Adobe Acrobat Pro was the first app for reading and editing PDF documents, and is still one of the best options.
+- Adobe Acrobat Pro DC was the first app for reading and editing PDF documents, and is still one of the best options.
 However, it is quite expensive.
-An annual subscription costs $179.88.

-ABBYY FineReader: ABBYY FineReader is a well-respected app that shares many features with PDFpen.
+- ABBYY FineReader is a well-respected app that shares many features with PDFelement.
 But it, too, comes with a higher price tag.
-The Standard version costs $296 AUD.

-Apple Preview (macOS): The Mac's Preview app allows you to not only view PDF documents, but mark them up as well.
+- The Mac’s Preview app allows you to not only view PDF documents, but mark them up as well.
 The Markup toolbar includes icons for sketching, drawing, adding shapes, typing text, adding signatures, and adding pop-up notes.
-This functionality will be expanded in High Sierra.

 If you need to edit a PDF, this app will allow you to do so easily, or convert it to a Word or Excel document where you can edit it using apps you are more familiar with.
 It enables you to create new PDFs from any paper or computer document.
 You can even create a form for your clients to fill in by scanning a paper form or converting a document from Microsoft Office.